Chipotle Masala Rice with Tamarind

 1. Mix tamarind paste and jaggery together in a small bowl.
 Set aside.

-2. Melt the ghee over med-low heat in a stainless steel or non-stick pan.
+2. Melt the ghee over med-low heat in a large stainless steel or non-stick pan.

-3. Add curry leaves, tamarind-jaggery mixture, and peanuts, stirring constantly for 20 seconds.
+3. Add reconstituted curry leaves, tamarind-jaggery mixture, and peanuts, stirring constantly, coating all ingredients, for 30-45 seconds.
 Remove from heat.